-Mexican petunia is able to tolerate a wide range of environmental conditions including variations in light, temperature, and moisture.
-Other characteristics that make Mexican petunia a successful invasive are its rapid growth rate, affinity for disturbed locations, prolific production of seed, and lack of germination requirements such as scarification.
-Mexican petunia can also resprout from crowns or rootstocks when cut back or killed back by frost.
+Mexican-petunia is able to tolerate a wide range of environmental conditions including variations in light, temperature, and moisture.
+Other characteristics that make wild Mexican-petunia a successful invasive are its rapid growth rate, affinity for disturbed locations, prolific production of seed, and lack of germination requirements such as scarification or stratification.
+Established plants can further spread by rhizome production.
+Mexican-petunia can also resprout from crowns or rootstocks when cut back or killed back by frost.

-There are no known biological agents for Mexican petunia.
+There are no known biological control agents for Mexican-petunia.

 Langeland, K.A. and K. Craddock Burks.
 1998.
 Identification and Biology of Non-Native Plants in Florida's Natural Areas.
 IFAS Publication SP 257.
 University of Florida, Gainesville.
 165 pp.